MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/audio-conferencing-in-office-365/setting-up-the-meeting-migration-service-mms.md

 - NOCSH
 ms.custom:
 - Audio Conferencing
-description: El servicio de migración de reuniones (MMS) es un servicio que se ejecuta en segundo plano y actualiza automáticamente las reuniones de Skype empresarial y Microsoft Teams para los usuarios.
-MMS está diseñado para eliminar la necesidad de que los usuarios ejecuten la herramienta de migración de reuniones para actualizar sus reuniones de Skype empresarial y Microsoft Teams. ms.openlocfilehash: 81bd5f1e9304ff3ff6eedb901a50632aa6edd73a ms.sourcegitcommit: 36f7ec432090683aedb77a5bd7856e1b10af2a81 ms.translationtype: MT ms.contentlocale: es-ES ms.lasthandoff: 05/08/2020 ms.locfileid: "44163959"
+description: Meeting Migration Service (MMS) is a service that runs in the background and automatically updates Skype for Business and Microsoft Teams meetings for users.
+MMS is designed to eliminate the need for users to run the Meeting Migration Tool to update their Skype for Business and Microsoft Teams meetings. ms.openlocfilehash: da04e98269f20eca327b30c2bd40f3e5181523d0 ms.sourcegitcommit: a94a267c421a78587b0dbbea5fa167aad2882e9b ms.translationtype: MT ms.contentlocale: es-ES ms.lasthandoff: 07/01/2020 ms.locfileid: "45012186"
 ---
 # <a name="using-the-meeting-migration-service-mms"></a>Usar el servicio de migración de reuniones (MMS)